 "It's a matter of defection, then, isn't it?"
 The question was rhetorical, and Yoshida did not answer it.
 He wanted to ask her how this could have happened, how a trusted executive could have slipped through the cracks.
 Security should have been aware that she was a flight risk, maintained surveillance, had better protocols to protect the project data.

 The XD rose from his chair and crossed the office to the floor-to-ceiling armored plastiglass window that made up one exterior wall.
 Outside the building, the archopolis spread out beneath him.
 On the southern edge of Downtown, the building afforded a near-unobstructed vista of half the city.
-The bright, steady glow of thousands of lights sparkled among the silhouetted of the buildings.
+The bright, steady glow of thousands of lights sparkled among the silhouettes of the buildings.
 In the countryside, one could look up in the sky and see an endless field of stars, while in Camineet the glow of man-made lights and the haze of polluted sky drowned them out.
 Yet, Kendrick thought, were the stars beneath him not more beautiful, more varied than those wrought by nature?
 They represented the power of Palmans, the power to go beyond what this world had given them and shape it for themselves.

 "You believed this was possible as early as two months ago, didn't you?"